dhruvb-io/sample-todo-app/README.md

 The `getTodos` controller calls `Todo.find()`, waits for the database promise with `await`, and sends the result with status `200`.

 The `addTodo` controller reads a title, constructs a `Todo`, calls `.save()`, and returns the saved document.
 The `try/catch` blocks convert unexpected failures into an HTTP `500` response.

+The `deleteTodo` controller requires an ID route parameter, calls `Todo.findByIdAndDelete()`, and returns the deleted document with status `200`.
+It returns `400` when the ID is missing, `404` when no matching todo exists, and `500` for an unexpected database error.

 The response object is sent as JSON.
 JSON is a text-based data format commonly used to exchange JavaScript-like objects between a frontend and a backend.